uadmin/uadmin-docs/_build/html/_sources/tutorial/part7.rst.txt

         uadmin.Save(i)
     }

-Now run your application, go to **ITEMS** model from uAdmin dashboard, and inside it, click **Add New Item** button on the top right corner.
+Now rebuild your application, go to **ITEMS** model from uAdmin dashboard, and inside it, click **Add New Item** button on the top right corner.
 In the Category field, add new tag there.

 .. image:: assets/m2mtagapplied.png